Kalinin K-2

 The Kalinin K-2 (Russian Калинин К-2) was a Soviet airliner designed and built by the designer Konstantin Kalinin.
 The aircraft was a variant of the predecessor K-1 with a stronger engine and an all-metal construction.
 The total weight of the construction exceeded that of the planning considerably.
 The first flight took place in 1926.
 The assembly was more complex than the K-1, but only four were built.

 Development

-Kalinin was assigned to the yard of the airline Ukrovsdukhput after the registration of the K-1 design in Kharkiv as a construction site.
+Kalinin was assigned to the yard of the airline Ukrvozdukhput after the registration of the K-1 design in Kharkiv as a construction site.
 The yard was then renamed GROS (Graschdanskoje Opytnoje Samoleostrojenie, pilot aircraft construction for civil aviation).
 Shortly thereafter, it was referred to only as a "series work".
 Here Kalinin gathered his best employees around and planned the further development of the K-1.
 The planning group included I. G. Neman, S. I. Iskovich, A. J. Shcherbakov, and W. J. Krilow.